marcorossi10/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | .01				    | Slippery Road      							|

+For the second image ...

 EXAMPLE WHERE THERE WAS A FAILURE ON THE FIVE IMAGE TEST..
 WRITE SOME COMMENTS ON THE WRONGLY CLASSIFIED IMAGE AND SAY THAT IT WAS HAPPENING APPROX 1 TIME EVERY 20 DIFFERENT MODEL TRAININGS

+The error I encountered was mainly a wrong classification of the speed limit sign (generally confusing 20 km/h with 30 or 50 Km/h)

 INFO:tensorflow:Restoring parameters from ./sign_recognition
 TopKV2(values=array([[  6.120e-01,   3.732e-01,   5.896e-03,   5.357e-03,   1.821e-03],